Why Divide by ? Let a population consist of the values 9 cigarett... | Channels for Pearson+

 1

-Step 3: Compute the squared deviations from the mean for each data point.
-For each \( x_i \), calculate \( (x_i - \mu)^2 \).
-This step involves subtracting the mean from each data point and squaring the result.

-Step 4: Sum the squared deviations.
-Add up all the squared deviations calculated in the previous step.
-This gives the numerator of the variance formula.
+Step 5: Find the mean of the 9 sample variances.
+Add up all the sample variances calculated in Step 4 and divide by 9 (the total number of samples).
+This gives the mean of the sample variances.

-Step 5: Divide the sum of squared deviations by \( N \), the total number of data points in the population.
-This final step yields the population variance \( \sigma^2 \).

 Verified video answer for a similar problem: